milenapetrov/GatorLeasing/README.md

 # GatorLeasing
-Website to facilitate subleasing agreements between gainesville residents.
+GatorLeasing is a website to facilitate subleasing agreements between Gainesville residents.
+Users can post subleasing opportunities and communicate with interested individuals.

 Members-->
 Frontend: Milena Petrovic, Lily Penoyer